 How can we live with no regrets?

 Here’s what you can do today.
 Let’s call this an insurance policy for tomorrow’s happiness.

 Live Life With No Regrets: 12 Things You Might Regret 10 Years From Now About Today

 1. Put your health and wellness above everything else (#1 Live with No Regrets Item)

 There is an old saying: “If you don’t have your health, you have nothing,” which is very true.

 Your body is housing your soul.

 Exercise, eat clean and get the proper rest.

 Take care of your body so that you have the opportunity to lead a long and full life.
-See: How to Fight Back Against Anxiety and 10 of the best vitamins and supplements to feel amazing.

 2. Take the time to do the things you love